hughbris/cadaver/docs/BUILDING.md

 ## Adding in custom build options

+> If you are building a custom image for a development environment, be sure to check out the [recommended development environment settings](docs/DEVELOPMENT.md).

 | Option                 | Default       | Function |
 :----------------------- | :------------ | :---------
 | `php_ver`              | _8.4_         | [PHP version](#php-version) |